NeoVic2006/Phone_Book/README.md

-# Phone_Book
-Phone book with Django and Mariadb
+# Polls with questions and Answers